-04. Start testing with a clear use case
+04. Start UX testing with a clear use case

-One of the most difficult aspects of setting up successful testing solutions is to not fall victim to the villain of personal bias.
-It can creep in when you write a testing plan or when you review the data.
-So how do you craft an effective testing plan?
+One of the most difficult parts of setting up successful UX testing is to not fall victim to the villain of personal bias.
+It can creep in when you write a testing plan or when you review data.
+So how do you craft an effective UX testing plan?
 It's all about writing simple tasks with a clear focus.

-Explaining to them that they're an avid mountain biker that has trouble riding in the rain because they don't have disc brakes and their goal is to find a set of disc brakes that can be installed on their 26" bike adds purpose.
-It adds context.
+Explaining to them that they're an avid mountain biker that has trouble riding in the rain because they don't have disc brakes and their goal is to find a set of disc brakes that can be installed on their 26" bike adds purpose and context for more realistic UX testing.

 05. Aim for 10 test participants

 Jakob Nielsen of Nielsen Norman Group, a well-respected evidence-based user-experience consultancy, suggests that elaborate usability tests are a waste of resources and that the best results come from testing no more than five users.